Environmental Monitors take environmental samples of the elements around us to examine its composition.

 What Is the Job Demand for Environmental Monitors?

-Demand for environmental monitoring services is expected to rise around 9% between 2014 and 2024.
-This is slightly higher than the national average of all employment roles which averages out at 7%.
-There is greater public, government and scientific interest in environmental monitoring as it pertains to public health, ecological health and health and safety at work.
+Demand for environmental monitors is expected to grow by 11% between 2020 and 2030.* There is greater public, government and scientific interest in environmental monitoring as it pertains to public health, ecological health and health and safety at work.
 Greater reliance on environmental sampling in climate science will also contribute to increased demand.
 It is likely that specialization will be required as we go on, creating greater diversity of options and requirements.
 Those with lab experience will experience the most demand.

 What Are the Education Requirements to Become an Environmental Monitor?